 - Vitamin B1 (thiamin), which is integral to cell growth and function.

 - Phytonutrients (antioxidants), a broad class of plant-based compounds which promotes overall health.

 What Part of the Scallion Can You Eat?

 The entire scallion plant is edible, from its green stalks down to its white roots.
-Scallions are mild enough that both the whites and the greens can be eaten raw, as in scallion salad, a popular side dish for Korean barbecue, or as a crunchy garnish for soups and chili.
+Scallions are mild enough that both the whites and the greens can be eaten raw, as in scallion salad, a popular side dish for Korean barbecue, or as a crunchy garnish for soups, and chili, and potato purée.
 Raw scallion whites and greens can be pickled whole or fermented in kimchi.